National Association of School Psychologists: Organization and services

 NASP provides standards for ethics and practice, and approves graduate training programs that sufficiently adhere to its training guidelines.
 NASP is a constituent member of the National Council for Accreditation of Teacher Education (NCATE) and although NCATE accredits units (such as colleges of education), not programs, it does provide "national recognition" status to NASP-approved programs located in units accredited by NCATE.

 The organization also offers an opportunity for those who have successfully completed their graduate coursework, participated in a 1200-hour internship with at least 600 hours in a school setting, and received a score of at least 660 on the School Psychologist Praxis II Examination to apply for National Certification in School Psychology.

 The National Association of School Psychologists currently distributes one journals: School Psychology Review, which is the second-largest psychology academic journal and includes research and theory related to school psychology.
 It previously distributed School Psychology Forum: Research in Practice, an electronic publication, but the final issue was published in spring 2019.
 NASP also publishes a periodical, Communiqué, which is the official newspaper of NASP that covers news, events, innovative practices, legislative developments, and other topics relevant to the field.

 NASP also provides a yearly convention which takes place in various cities and states.
 This convention hosts a wide variety of school psychologists.
 The convention allows for professional development, training and research to be presented.

+The National Association of School Psychologists releases data on school psychologists such as their State Shortages Data Dashboard.